Warning: *privacy not included with this product

 Ring Security Cams

 Amazon Ring's indoor and outdoor security cameras have all the usual--HD video, night vision, motion activation--to put your house under 24-hour surveillance.
-Monitor the video through an app on your phone or your Amazon Echo Show home hub.
+Monitor the video through the Ring app on your phone or tablet or your Amazon Echo Show home hub.
 Ask Alexa to show you what's happening in your backyard, and boom, there it is.
-Just beware, even though Amazon Ring did address some of our privacy concerns with updates earlier in 2020 like adding mandatory two-factor authentication, these cameras still have some noted potential privacy issues that worry us.
-Ring gives law enforcement access to video captured through Ring cameras through its Neighbors Public Safety Service.
-This still raises a host of concerns around public safety and racism.
+You'll need to pay extra for the Ring Protect Plan if you want to record all your videos, review what you missed for up to 180 days, or share your videos and photos with the world.

 What could happen if something goes wrong?